-2.04 HOLLOW METAL FRAMES
+8.03 HOLLOW METAL FRAMES

-- A. Comply with standards and/or custom guidelines as indicated for corresponding door in accordance with applicable door frame requirements. - B. General:

-- 1. Comply with the requirements of grade specified for corresponding door, except: - a.
+- A. Comply with standards and/or custom guidelines as indicated for corresponding door in accordance with applicable door frame requirements. - B. General: - 1.
+Comply with the requirements of grade specified for corresponding door, except: - a.
 Frames for Wood Doors: Comply with frame requirements in accordance with ANSI/SDI A250.8 (SDI-100), Level 1, 18 gage, 0.042 inch, minimum thickness. - 2.
 Finish: Same as for door. - 3.
-Provide mortar guard boxes for hardware cut-outs in frames to be installed in masonry or to be grouted. - C. Exterior Door Frames: Full profile/continuously welded type. - Weatherstripping: Separate, see Section 087100. - D. Interior Door Frames, Non-Fire Rated: Full profile/continuously welded type. - Frames for Wood Doors: Comply with frame requirements in accordance with corresponding door. - F. Mullions for Pairs of Doors: Fixed, with profile similar to jambs. - G. Borrowed Lites Glazing Frames: Construction and face dimensions to match door frames, and as indicated on drawings.
+Provide mortar guard boxes for hardware cut-outs in frames to be installed in masonry or to be grouted. - C. Interior Door Frames, Non-Fire Rated: Full profile/continuously welded type. - D. Frames for Wood Doors: Comply with frame requirements in accordance with corresponding door. - E. Mullions for Pairs of Doors: Fixed, with profile similar to jambs.